 ‘You were an absolute joy to work with and the book is so much better for your valuable input.’
-Colin Gardner, Professor of Critical Theory and Integrative Studies at the University of California, whose latest thought-provoking and pertinent book, Chaoid Cinema, will shortly be published by Edinburgh University Press.
+Colin Gardner, Professor of Critical Theory and Integrative Studies at the University of California, whose thought-provoking and pertinent book, Chaoid Cinema, is published by Edinburgh University Press.

 ‘Helen is brilliant to work with.
 She is very efficient, communicates very clearly and is quick to grasp what it is you are trying to achieve.
 I would wholeheartedly recommend her to anyone looking for an editor.’
 Ailie Finlay, Flotsam & Jetsam, author of Huntington’s disease – a story for children and their families (SHAYP) and co-author of Beyond Memory: Storytelling & Singing, a guide for carers.
 These were commissioned as part of Ailie’s sensory storytelling projects with SHAYP and Edinburgh Festival Theatre’s Forget Me Not project.
 You can find out more about her work at Ailie's website.